valhuber/TDD/readme.md

 >  You can use the debugger to stop in a test and verify results

 &nbsp;&nbsp;

 ## 7. **Create TDD/Logic Report**

 This is pretty interesting: a record of all our Features and Scenarios, including transparent underlying logic.
+The problem is that it's buried in some text files inside our project.

-It would be a great asset to the team to publish this in a transparent manner.
+Ideally, publishing this in a transparent manner (e.g., a wiki accessible via the Browser) would be a great asset to the team.

-So, this project provides `report_behave_logic.py` to create a TDD Report that includes the logic as a wiki file in your project.
+So, this project provides `report_behave_logic.py` to create a TDD Report, _including logic_, as a wiki file.

 To run it, use Launch Configuration `Report Behave Logic`: